moneybutton/docs/docs/bsv-hd-private-key.md

 This key is longer than a normal private key because it includes a "chain code", which is the number that factors into deriving new keys from this one.

-Here is now we can derive a new key from this one:
+Here is how we can derive a new key from this one:

 ```javascript
 let hdPrivateKey3 = hdPrivateKey.deriveChild("m/5/2/8").toString()